Norman Lamm: Career

 Lamm spent almost 25 years as a pulpit rabbi.
 He was the Assistant Rabbi to Rabbi Joseph Lookstein of Congregation Kehilath Jeshurun in Manhattan, New York.
 His first pulpit was in Springfield, Massachusetts.
 He was appointed rabbi of the West Side Jewish Center (Congregation Beth Israel) in 1952; became an assistant rabbi at the Jewish Center on the Upper West Side of Manhattan in 1958; and then the senior rabbi of the Jewish Center from 1959 to 1976.
 In 1959, he also became a professor in Jewish philosophy at Yeshiva University.

 In 1958, Lamm helped founded Tradition, an academic journal of Modern Orthodox thought.
 He also launched the Torah U-Madda Journal.

 He obtained his Ph.D. in 1966 and was elected President of Yeshiva University in August 1976—succeeding Rabbi Samuel Belkin, YU's second president.
 When he took over the institution, he helped save it from looming bankruptcy, raised its endowments, and led the school to a national top-100 school ranking.
 Lamm also played important roles in Jewish scholarship.
 At a time when ArtScroll was in financial trouble, Lamm introduced the publisher to philanthropist Jerome Schottenstein.
 The introduction led to the financial support from Schottenstein, whose namesake was bestowed on the Schottenstein English translation of the Babylonian Talmud.

+Upon the establishment of the Simon Rockower Memorial Writing Competition by the American Jewish Press Association in 1980, Lamm was named the competition's inaugural head.

 Personal life

 Lamm was married to Mindella, who died of COVID-19 on April 16, 2020, at the age of 88.
 At the time of his death in May 2020, Lamm had two sons, Shalom and Joshua, and a daughter, Chaye Warburg.
 He had a second daughter, Sara Lamm Dratch, who died in 2013.
 He was also survived by 17 grandchildren and numerous great-grandchildren.
+He was the uncle of Shalom Auslander.
+In Auslander's book Foreskin's Lament, he calls Lamm "Nathan."